souravbadami/linkbynet.github.io/_includes/elk-timelion.markdown

 # Timelion

-[Timelion][timelion] is a [Kibana][kibana] plugin which let's you analyze timeseries.
+[Timelion][timelion] is a [Kibana][kibana] plugin which allows you to analyze time series.

-It let's you plot, compare different datasources on different timeframes (ex : website traffic this week compared to last week), compute statistical functions like derivatives and sliding window averages, and many other things.
+It let you plot and compare different datasources on different timeframes (ex : website traffic this week compared to last week), compute statistical functions like derivatives and sliding window averages, and many other things.

-The following video does a better job at showing what you can expect from [Timelion][timelion] than I could, so I suggest you watch it to get a better idea of what you can do :
+The following video does a better job than I could at showing what you can expect from [Timelion][timelion], so I suggest watching it to get a better idea of what you can do :
 <iframe width="560" height="315" src="https://www.youtube.com/embed/L5LvP_Cj0A0" frameborder="0" allowfullscreen></iframe>